tschmutzer/kmasker/README.md

 Kmasker --help

 Usage of program Kmasker:
- (version:  0.0.35 rc190218)				(session id: 8sAmvoVLq)
+ (version:  0.0.36 rc191017)				(session id: 8sAmvoVLq)

  Description:
 	 Kmasker is a tool for the automatic detection of repetitive sequence regions.
 	 There are three modules and you should select one for your analysis.

  Modules:
- --build		 construction of new index (requires --indexfiles) --run			 perform analysis and masking (requires --fasta) --explore		 perform downstream analysis with constructed index and detected repeats
+ --build		 construction of new index (requires --seq) --run			 perform analysis and masking (requires --fasta) --explore		 perform downstream analysis with constructed index and detected repeats